-The graduate program of opera stage work advances the work of the under-graduate work (see Catalog Description for Opera Workshop, MUS 3450).
+The graduate program of opera stage work advances the work of the undergraduate work (see Catalog Description for Opera Workshop, MUS 3450).
 The purpose is two fold 1) to provide the tools for successful performance of specific roles in a yearly scene recital and 2) to offer instruction in the basic principles of operatic stage work in order that the skills developed will be transferable to future operatic performances.
-Graduate students must register for this class for credit at least once to cover the credit requirement, and will be graded using standard grades (A, B, C, D, F).
+Graduate students must register for this class for credit at least once to cover the credit requirement, and will be graded using the standard grading system.
+Co-requisite: MUS 5455.